gracenc12/rfm-and-marketing-campaign-analysis/README.md

 ## 1. Business Understanding

 The company is a **multichannel supermarket retailer** operating through **website, catalog, and offline stores**.
 Revenue is driven by customer purchase behavior across channels.
-Although comprehensive customer data is available (demographics, purchasing behavior, and complaint history), it has **not been fully utilized** to support customer segmentation and targeted marketing strategies.
+Although comprehensive customer data is available (demographics, purchasing behavior, and complaint history), it has not been fully utilized to support customer segmentation and targeted marketing and customer engagement strategies.

-This project applies **data-driven analysis** to **understand customer behavior**, ***identify high-value customers**, and **improve marketing effectiveness and customer retention**.
+This project applies **data-driven analysis** to **understand customer behavior**, **identify high-value customers**, and **improve marketing effectiveness and customer engagement strategy**.

 ---

 ## 2. Problem Statement

-In a multichannel supermarket retail business, the company lacks a comprehensive understanding of diverse customer purchasing behaviors across channels and faces low marketing campaign effectiveness due to mass-oriented strategies, which may increase customer churn risk and reduce customer loyalty.
-This analysis aims to address how customer behavior can be understood and segmented to enable targeted marketing campaigns and tailored retention strategies to drive campaign effectiveness and revenue growth.
+In a multichannel supermarket retail business, the company lacks a comprehensive understanding of diverse customer purchasing behaviors across channels and faces low marketing campaign effectiveness due to mass campaign, which may decrease and reduce customer engagement.
+This analysis aims to address how customer behavior can be understood and segmented to enable targeted marketing campaigns and tailored engagement strategies to drive campaign effectiveness and revenue growth.

 ---